 Marriage Counseling – Creating a Secure Base

-The first task of marriage counseling is creating a space in which both partners feel safe, heard, and respected no matter the circumstance.
+The first task of couples therapy is creating a space in which both partners feel safe, heard, and respected no matter the circumstance.
 It is crucial that this sense of safety be created between the counselor and the couple, as well as between the couple themselves.
 John Bowlby says, “From the cradle to the grave, we all need a secure base”.
 Early in life primary caregivers function as this secure base.
 Parents create an environment in which children are safe to explore the world, while knowing that they can return to the protection and nurture of their parents when needed.
 The marriage relationship serves a similar function for couples.
 Ideally it serves as a context in which both partners exercise dependence on one another for the nurture and love we all need.
 This context, however, also allows autonomy for both partners to express themselves through work, play, and individual preferences.
 My first goal, then, in marriage counseling is to make the counseling relationship a safe place in which the marriage relationship can develop into a secure base for the couple.

 Marriage Counseling – Expanding Emotional Experience

 Susan Johnson describes emotion as “the music in the dance of adult intimacy”.
 Emotion is the beat that drives the interactions between couples.
 Many couples are stuck in a painful dance that creates greater and greater distance, rather than deeper intimacy and safety.
 They are not aware of the role that emotional experience plays in this dance and therefore have a hard time changing the steps.
-My second goal in marriage counseling is to enhance and expand both partners emotional experience in the relationship.
+My second goal in couples counseling is to enhance and expand both partners emotional experience in the relationship.
 This process entails a deliberate exploration, validation, and acceptance of the internal experience of both partners.
 A deeper experience and expression of the emotional music of the relationship will allow the partners to experience one another in new and more connected ways.
 These new experiences create a new “melody” for the relationship, which allows for healing to begin.

 Marriage Counseling – Choreographing a New Dance